Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Derived Rules

 The inference rules for different variants of these logics differs the most when it comes to loops.
 It is well known that the invariant rule is complete for reasoning about loops in partial correctness Hoare Logic \cite{cook1978soundness}.
 We derive the invariant rule in our embedded logic.

-Using the \ruleref{rule:variant}{Variant} rule that we derived previously, we can also derive the standard variant rule employed in total Hoare Logic.
-This rule uses an integer valued \emph{ranking} expression $R$, which represents how close the program is to termination.
-Each iteration of the loop strictly decreases $R$, and the program terminates once $R=0$, so the program must always terminate.
+We can also derive the standard variant rule employed in total Hoare Logic.
+The rule uses an integer-valued \emph{ranking} expression $R$, which represents how close the program is to termination.
+In the premise, we are given that each iteration of the loop strictly decreases $R$, and the loop guard fails once $R$ reaches 0.
+This allows us to conclude that the loop surely terminates: